-- Photo — Could be a product or user-generated photo, or another type of image to capture a user’s attention and interest.
+- Photo — This could be a product, user-generated photo, or another type of image to capture a user’s attention and interest.
 These images can also be used in your email and social campaigns if you can adjust the resolution and size.
-There’s also a variety of editing tools you can use to make your images look sharp.
+There are also various editing tools you can use to make your images look sharp.

 - Videos — Depending on the type of video you produce (for example, behind the scenes at your office or showcasing how a new product works) you can shoot videos in-house with a smartphone or work with a team and more sophisticated equipment.

-- Webinars — Also known as a video conference.
+- Webinars — Also known as video conferences.
 You can host or co-host a webinar to reach multiple audiences and share information.
-Companies typically offer a special, limited-time promo to attendees.
+Companies typically offer a unique, limited-time promo to attendees.

 Online Marketing Activities

-- Search engine optimization (SEO) — We’ve mentioned it before, but it bears repeating: You need an SEO strategy.
-You can work on your own — here’s an excellent primer on SEO for your small business — hire an in-house expert, or work with someone outside of your organization to help you get found online.
+- Search engine optimisation (SEO) — We’ve mentioned it before, but it bears repeating: You need an SEO strategy.
+You can work on your own, hire an in-house expert, or work with someone outside your organisation to help you get found online.

-- Google My Business — This free tool allows businesses to manage their online presence on Google.
-You can list your location and hours, add photos, respond to user reviews, and more on the Google My Business platform.
+- Google Business Profile — This free tool allows businesses to manage their online presence on Google.
+You can list your location and hours, add photos, respond to user reviews, and more on the Google Business Profile platform.

-- Remarketing and retargeting — Both are forms of behavioral marketing, which relies on customer-tracking data.
+- Remarketing and retargeting — Both are behavioural marketing forms that rely on customer-tracking data.
 You can use remarketing to reach out to potential customers via email, such as a message reminding them about the item they left in their shopping cart.
-Retargeting serves ads to people who visited your site and then bounced, such as a person who researched marathons, and then was followed around online by ads for running shoes.
+Retargeting serves ads to people who visited your site and then bounced, such as a person who researched marathons followed around online by ads for running shoes.

 - Social media marketing — This is a popular way to connect with your users, promote your offerings, and grow your presence in the market.
 You can use both organic and paid social media posts to reach new and existing users.